Grounded Chess Reasoning in Language Models via Master Distillation: Introduction

 We focus on chess puzzle solving as our testbed.
 Chess offers perfectly verifiable rewards through engine evaluation, and puzzles have an unambiguous ground truth with a single best move, making them ideal for both evaluation and reward design.
 The domain is rich with tactical concepts spanning multiple difficulty levels, enabling systematic analysis of model capabilities.
 Most importantly, the failure of prior RLVR attempts on chess~\citep{hwang2025can} makes it a compelling challenge: if Master Distillation can unlock RLVR here, the approach likely generalizes to other domains where LLMs currently fall short while master systems exist.

 Our experiments demonstrate that Master Distillation enables effective SFT+RLVR training for chess reasoning.
 Our C1-4B model achieves 48.1\% accuracy, outperforming all open-source models and most proprietary models.
 Notably, C1-4B surpasses its distillation teacher Gemini-3-Flash (40.8\%), demonstrating that the student can exceed teacher performance.
 Beyond accuracy, our models exhibit remarkable token efficiency, generating solutions in roughly two orders of magnitude fewer tokens than both proprietary and open-source baselines, reflecting how humans actually solve chess puzzles through focused pattern recognition rather than extensive deliberation.
 In summary, we show that Master Distillation unlocks RLVR for domains where LLMs lack sufficient base capabilities, offering a recipe for improving language model performance in specialized domains with strong bespoke systems.
-We open-source our code and data\footnote{https://github.com/CSSLab/C1} to foster further research.